Evilrabbit520/Hall/README_en.md

 The library is now divided into the following four sections:

-1. Luogu title answer algorithm and analysis;
+1. Evaluation system title answer algorithm and analysis;
 2. Algorithm diagram;
 3. Featured Topic Pushing `One Daily Question is an activity in the exchange group (QQ or other).
 Let's solve a problem together, so that the discussion questions are more concentrated and more feedback will be obtained.
 And these questions can be recorded, and the problem solving module added to the warehouse will be filtered in the future`;
+4. Selected algorithms/article recommendations;
-4. Plan `This will record the future to be added to the above three parts`;
+5. Plan `This will record the future to be added to the above three parts`;

 ### about me